SSWD Learning Disabilities Handbook for Students/Faculty

 The student coordinates testing accommodations with the instructor and the Testing Center in a timely manner with authorization from the LD Specialist.

-Available on a limited basis, through a federal grant, depending on SSWD's eligibility criteria.
+Available on a limited basisf or eligible undergraduate students, through a federal grant, depending on SSWD's eligibility criteria.

-Various other campus departments provide tutoring and cannot discriminate on the basis of disability.
+Various other campus departments provide tutoring.
 See Other Campus Tutoring Resources.